ayeshkadike/FlutterForecast/README.md

 # FlutterForecast 🌦️📱

-Welcome to **FlutterForecast**, your go-to weather application built with Flutter!
-This app provides real-time weather updates for the current day, all in a sleek, user-friendly interface.
+A Flutter app that provides real-time weather updates for the current day, all in a sleek, user-friendly interface.

 ## Features ✨